Advisor works with students

 Can I change my advisor without changing my major?

-This may be possible but must be determined by the Advisement Coordinator (contact info above).
+This may be possible but must be determined by the Advisement Coordinator.
+You may reach out to advisement@bartonccc.edu with your request.

 Can I change my major?